Sacha Levy: Reception

 A reporter from the Evening Chronicle branded him "the permanently disorganised Sacha".
 A writer of the Teesside Gazette said that they would never consider Sacha as a "dark horse" type of character.
 A Daily Mirror critic jested "Bumbling doctor Sacha has never been lucky in love himself, so it's no surprise that he thinks the worst when he sees Essie becoming friendly with a colleague."
 A What's on TV reporter said "Sacha Levy has always been Holby’s Mr Happy-Go-Lucky" and "Sacha Levy is always the one Holby City consultant people can rely."

 Sue Haasler writing for Metro, praised Barrett's performance during his depression storyline.
 She opined that "Bob Barrett is a naturally smiley actor, but I loved how for most of the episode he somehow managed to keep the customary twinkle out of his eyes – we could see that Sacha was putting on a brave face and wasn't really happy."
+Haasler enjoyed Sacha's 2023 appearance in Casualty and dubbed him "glorious".
+Her colleague Calli Kitson labelled the character an "icon" and looking forward to his return, opining that "all is right in the world again".